Seán MacMahon: Army crisis

-The Army Council

-Mulcahy did secure a redundancy package for the men that would have to leave the National Army and return to civilian life.
-Many found occupations within the civil and public services.
-Matters were moving along swiftly but the IRA organisation seemed deeply committed to the beliefs of the pre-truce ideals.
-They would refer to Mulcahy as Commander in Chief or Chief of Staff, when in fact he was the Minister of Defence and Seán Mac Mahon was the Chief of Staff and head of the National Army.
-They also mistakenly believed that Mulcahy was President of the IRB.

-The Army Council by now accepted and took steps to action the Governments budgetary target of 1,300 officers and 30,000 other ranks by January 1924.
-The decisions now were not how many but who.
-The predicament the Army Council and in particular Mac Mahon and Mulcahy found themselves in was in large part due to their taking a stronger line against the IRA than would their political masters.
-Seán Mac Mahon feared the IRA organisation would turn the army "into an armed mob" instead of being" Forced into a military machine that will be the right arm of any government the people wish to place in power".
+The national army took steps to action the governments budgetary target of 1,300 officers and 30,000 other ranks by January 1924.
+MacMahon and Mulcahy found themselves in difficulty in large part due to their taking a stronger line against the IRA than would their political masters.
+MacMahon feared the IRA organisation would turn the army "into an armed mob" instead of being "forced into a military machine that will be the right arm of any government the people wish to place in power".

-Cosgrave read the IRA's ultimatum into the record of the Dáil.
-Reaction particularly from the Labour party was mild.
-Although Labour members did join the public outcry against the IRA organisation.
-Some such as McGrath characterised the "Mutiny" as a row between the IRA and the IRB about how the army should be reorganised.

-Mulcahy offered the IRA organisation an interview with Seán Mac Mahon.
-Liam Tobin agreed to meet Mac Mahon provided he came as "head of the Army".
-This showed the continued failure of the IRA Organization to understand the new political realities of the new state.
-Mulcahy made the offer because Seán Mac Mahon was President of the IRB but Liam Tobin and the IRA Organisation were not even aware of this and the significance of the offer.
+Mulcahy offered the IRA organisation an interview with MacMahon.
+Liam Tobin agreed to meet MacMahon provided he came as "head of the army".
+Mulcahy made the offer because MacMahon was President of the IRB but Liam Tobin and the IRA Organisation were not even aware of this and the significance of the offer.

-As a consequence of the Army crisis in 1924 Seán Mac Mahon along with the rest of the Army Council was asked to resign.
+As a consequence of this crisis MacMahon, along with the rest of the army council, was asked to resign.
 He was initially reluctant to do this and his commission was therefore withdrawn.
 A committee of inquiry was formed and on their recommendation he was reinstated by the Executive Council and an apology given to him in the Dáil.
 His commission was actually withdrawn for just one day.

-He returned to serve but not as Chief of General Staff.
+He returned to serve but not as chief of the general staff.